Tminww/shekshuev.github.io/docs/databases/development/js/postgres.md

 ## Developing the User Repository

+At this stage, we will implement the **user repository** — the layer responsible for interacting with the database.
+This layer handles storing, retrieving, updating, and deleting user data, without involving any business logic or HTTP controllers.

+The repository will include methods for:

+- creating a new user,
+- retrieving all users with pagination,
+- finding a user by `id` and by `user_name`,
+- updating user data,
+- soft-deleting a user.

+We will start with the simplest method — `createUser`, which inserts a new user into the `users` table.
+Then, we will implement the remaining methods and write unit tests to ensure everything works as expected.

 In the src folder of the project, create a folder named repositories, and inside it, create a file called `userRepository.js`.
 Place the following code into that file:

 ```js